 I actually come from a long line of appetizer lovers, as most of us do.
 Our families' most recent encounter with appetizers dates all the way back to 4 months ago when we celebrated Aunt Jean's 103 rd birthday with a party. (you can read my Q&A with her on her 100th birthday here) Birthday parties become less important from the ages of 22-99.
 Those are the in between years.
 Once you hit 100 though, you look forward to every event that warrants the possibility of a surprise stripper showing up.
 Plus, cake.

-It was at that event, Aunt Jean’s birthday, that I was introduced to these Pinwheel Olive Melts.
+It was at that event, Aunt Jean's birthday, that I was introduced to these Pinwheel appetizers with olives and cheese.
+Oh!
+And curry.
+And mayonnaise.
 Again with the slightly incongruent ingredients.

 There are only 5 ingredients.
 Black olives, onions, cheese, mayo and curry powder.